programmerraja/MyBlog/content/notes/2024/Software Architecture and Decision-Making.md

 - CPU utilization is a metric that measures the percentage of time the CPU spends executing non-idle tasks.
 It doesn't necessarily mean the CPU is busy with computation; it's more about the time the CPU is not running the idle thread.
 - The idle thread is a special task that runs when the CPU has no other tasks to perform.
 The operating system kernel tracks CPU utilization during context switches.
 - So  high %CPU to mean that the processing unit is the bottleneck, which is wrong because CPU is capable of doing the process it may wait for I/O or something .
+- **Instructions Per Cycle (IPC)**: This metric shows how many instructions are completed for each CPU clock cycle7.
+A higher IPC is better.
+For example, an IPC of 0.78 on a processor with a top speed of 4.0 means the CPU is only running at 19.5% of its top speed
 - `Source: https://opensource.com/article/18/4/cpu-utilization-wrong`

 ## The USE Method